Vladislav Vančura: Early years

 Vančura was born on 23 June 1891 in Háj ve Slezsku in Austrian Silesia (today the Czech Republic).
 He was a descendant of an old noble Vančura of Řehnice family.
 His father Václav Vojtěch Vančura, born 1856 in Čáslav, was a Protestant and worked as an administrator of sugar refinery.
-His mother, Marie Svobodová was Catholic, born 1863 in Kluky near Čáslav.
-In 1896, the family moved to Davle on the riverside of Vltava, about 12 miles south of Prague, where they lived in a large country house.
+His mother, Marie Svobodová was Catholic, born 1863 in Kluky.
+In 1896, the family moved to Davle, where they lived in a large country house.
 His broadminded father became a director of a brick factory.
-In Davle, young Vladislav was educated by a tutor between 1898-1904.
-In 1905, he and his older sisters moved to Prague to study there; Vladislav entered the fifth class of Elementary School in Josefská Street.
+In Davle, young Vladislav was educated by a tutor between 1898 and 1904.
+In 1905, he and his older sisters moved to Prague to study there; Vladislav entered the fifth class of Primary School in Josefská Street.

 First prose-works and teenage years

 In 1907 Vladislav entered the Royal Gymnasium in Prague Malá Strana, but problems with school routine and pedantry of professors made him leave the next year.
 Between 1909 and 1910, he attended Royal Gymnasium in a small town of Benešov, about 30 miles south-east of Prague.
 It was an old school founded in 1704 and formerly led by the Piarist Order, with severe discipline and rigid professors.
 Vančura hated this school immensely; on 14 May 1909 he published his first short story V aleji ("In Alley") in the literary supplement of Horkého týdeník ("Horký's weekly magazine").

 The studies in Benešov ended in 1910 by a consilium abeundi because of his membership in a secret student club.
 His parents sent him to Vysoké Mýto to be an apprentice to a bookseller Čermák.
 He felt depressed and dreamed of becoming a painter.
-In 1911, he studied the technology of photography in Prague and also began courses at Arts and Crafts School;he was unsuccessful in his attempt to enter the Royal Academy of Arts and start a career as a painter.
+In 1911, he studied the technology of photography in Prague and also began courses at Arts and Crafts School; he was unsuccessful in his attempt to enter the Royal Academy of Arts and start a career as a painter.
 He considered suicide because his parents wanted him to be a marine officer or soldier.
 Due to the illness of his mother, Vladislav returned to Davle.
 In 1912 he studied privately at home and completed the exams of 4th and 5th class of the gymnasium.
 The next year he entered Royal Gymnasium on Křemencová Street in Prague and finished the 6th class.
 Between 1914 and 1915 he was again a student at Prague Malá Strana Royal Gymnasium where he took the final exam on 6 June 1915.